1.2. Asset Description

 This study used a parcel-level inventory of buildings in the Bay Area that was developed by UrbanSim ([Waddell02]) using public resources such as the City and County of San Francisco’s data portal ([DataSF20]) and tax assessor databases.

-The raw database which includes 1.8 M San Francisco buildings were shared in the collaboration with UrbanSim.
+The raw database, which includes 1.8 M San Francisco buildings, was shared in collaboration with UrbanSim.
 The UrbanSim database includes two files:

 2. Parcels File: a CSV file including the latitude and longitude of each building defined by the parcel ID.

-A parsing application was built to collect the mentioned building properties and from the UrbanSim building files.
+A parsing application was built to collect the mentioned building properties from the UrbanSim building files.
 The occupancy ID (in integer) was used to infer the occupancy type and replacement cost per unit area (Table 1.2.1).
-The buildings with missing or invalid occupancy ID, the building was mapped to the default occupancy type (i.e., residential) with average area of buildings in the inventory.
+For buildings with missing or invalid occupancy ID, the building was mapped to the default occupancy type (i.e., residential) with the average area of buildings in the inventory.

 Table 1.2.1 Mapping rules for building occupancy type and replacement cost.